Linnea55/Cucumber-Tutorial/new-scenario-template/intro.md

 ## Learning Objectives

-- What Cucumber and the Gherkin languages is, and why it's beneficial
+- What Cucumber is, and why it's beneficial
 - How to create a Gradle project from cmd
 - How to perform automated testing using Cucumber with Gradle